Intermittent Fasting While Breastfeeding – Overview

 - Child’s age – it’s better to avoid fasting if the baby relies entirely on breast milk for nutrition

 - Any underlying health problems.
-For example, diabetes can significantly increase the risk for ketoacidosis.
+For example, diabetes can significantly increase the risk of ketoacidosis.

-- The type of fasting the mother wishes to choose.
+- The fasting the mother wishes to choose.

 - Whether are problems with lactation.

-In case the mother is well fed, she can do intermittent fasting if she doesn’t cut calories too low.
+If the mother is well-fed, she can do intermittent fasting if she doesn’t cut calories too low.
 It is much more important to eat foods that are rich in calories and essential nutrients.